 The Narrabri gas project is the largest development ever proposed under the modern planning system, and four times the size of the only other two CSG projects assessed and approved in NSW.

 Santos proposes up to 850 wells on 425 well pads over 95,000 hectares.
 This is more than four times the size of either of the previously approved CSG projects in NSW.
 The proposal includes a gas processing facility for compression dehydration and treatment of gas, a water management facility for storage and treatment of produced water and brine, possible additional power generation on site, continual flaring (burning off of gas) at two locations, an infrastructure corridor through the forest between Leewood and Bibblewindi, expansion of worker accommodation, discharge of waste water into Bohena Creek, irrigation with treated water and landfill burial of tens of thousands of tonnes of salt.
 It’s huge.

-While submissions are collated and reviewed, communities around the North West and the state will continue to push for the Pilliga to be protected from coal seam gas forever.
+Traditional Owners and environmentalists have been campaigning to protect the Pilliga and stop it becoming an industrial gasfield for years.
+Communities around the North West and the state will continue to push for the Pilliga to be protected from coal seam gas forever.